Loading 16,971 bridges

 Most bridges have a mandatory main inspection every five years, and a basic inspection every year.
 Here we have marked bridges which lack inspections with deadline 2016 or earlier.

 The information in this layer is from Brutus, March 2017, and is supposedly updated with all actions in 2016.
-Inspections executed in 2017 can not be expected to be updated on the map.
+Inspections executed later can not be expected to be updated on the map.

 Sea also: How we have worked

 Below, VG has summarized the report for :

 When a damage is discovered on a bridge, it is evaluated with a severity grade, a consequence grade and a damage type.

 Severity grade is stated on a scale from 1 to 4, where 4 is most critical.

 Consequence grade is also stated on a scale from 1 to 4, where 4 is most critical.

 Along with the consequence grade, a letter shall indicate what kind of consequence is in question.
 There are four consequence types: load capacity, road safety, maintenance and environment.

 VG has received a statement of all damages on load capacity or road safety, with severity grade or consequence grade 3 or 4.

 Eventually, the severity grade and consequence grade are multiplied into a priority on a scale from 1 to 16.
 The most critical damages have priority 16B (load capacity, bæreevne) or 16T (road safety, trafikksikkerhet).